xypron/debian-image/README.md

 Build Debian SD card image for the Odroid C2
 ============================================

-This project provides files to generare a Debian SD card image for the Hardkernel Odroid C2 on an arm64 system.
+This project provides files to generate a Debian SD card image for the Hardkernel Odroid C2 on an arm64 system.

 The following command installs the dependencies: